 World's top 10 airline stocks are all Chinese, except one

-A Bloomberg gauge of the sector shows nine of the world's top 10 airline stocks over the past three months are Chinese, with all but Air China shares posting double-digit gains.
-The odd one out is InterGlobe Aviation, which operates India's biggest carrier, IndiGo.
+A Bloomberg gauge of the sector shows nine of the world's top 10 airline stocks over the past three months are Chinese, with all but Air China Ltd shares posting double-digit gains.
+The odd one out is InterGlobe Aviation Ltd, which operates India's biggest carrier, IndiGo.
 That's sixth on the list with a 13 per cent advance.
-The top performer is low-cost carrier Spring Airlines which has climbed 22 per cent.
+The top performer is low-cost carrier Spring Airlines Co, which has climbed 22 per cent.

 The global airline industry has been walloped by the coronavirus pandemic, as governments imposed unprecedented border restrictions and people became more reluctant to travel.
 The International Air Transport Association, which represents some 290 airlines, doesn't expect passenger traffic to recover to pre-pandemic levels before 2024.